climateclock/h4i-uiuc-climate-clock-widget/README.md

 ## Technologies

-This application is built with React, TypeScript, Sass, and tested with Cypress and Jest.
+This application is built with React, TypeScript, and tested with Cypress and Jest.
 Vercel is used for automatic deployment.

 ## Team